mxenabled/web-widget-sdk/README.md

 #### ES module

 The ES module is available in `@mxenabled/web-widget-sdk/dist/es`.
-Import this module and build your project with a build build tool that supports ES modules (such as [webpack][webpack]):
+Import this module and build your project with a build tool that supports ES modules (such as [webpack][webpack]):

 ```js
 import * as widgetSdk from "@mxenabled/web-widget-sdk/dist/es"